rgirodon/NotificationEngine/README.md

 + Generic Pull Daemons for detecting changes and sending notification demands
 + Generic Selector for determining who subscribed to notifications
 + Generic Notificator for physically sending notifications

+Internal persistance will be done with a MongoDB database.